Polaris Building: Notable events

 In 2011, The Alaska Design Forum, in collaboration with the National Endowment for the Arts (NEA), embarked on a public art project that aimed to ignite conversations about shared spaces.
 This project resulted in a giant banner with the words "Looking For Love Again" hanging on the west face of the Polaris Building.

 The project sought to engage the public in a meaningful way and was designed by Candy Chang, a graphic and urban designer known for her work in struggling communities.

 The project featured two chalkboards at the base of the building, inviting passersby to share their memories and hopes related to the Polaris Building.
 Drawing inspiration from a similar endeavor in New Orleans, Candy Chang sought to evoke a sense of community ownership and empowerment by encouraging individuals to articulate their desires for their neighborhood.

 The 40 by 80-foot "Looking For Love Again" banner was vandalized and cut down in the summer of 2014.

 Demolition

-After years of abandonment and unsuccessful redevelopment attempts, the Polaris building is set for demolition.
+After years of abandonment and unsuccessful redevelopment attempts, the Polaris building was scheduled for demolition.

 In 2017, the City of Fairbanks commissioned an assessment of the main section of the 11-story Polaris Building.
 The assessment's findings revealed the presence of hazardous substances, including asbestos, mold, mercury, and polychlorinated biphenyls (PCBs).
-The discovery of PCBs necessitates the proper disposal of all materials, which will require shipping them out of state for appropriate handling.
+The discovery of PCBs necessitated the proper disposal of all materials, which required shipping them out of state for appropriate handling.

 The property fell into foreclosure in 2018 due to unpaid taxes, and was purchased by the city of Fairbanks with intentions to demolish it.
 The city of Fairbanks paid the current deed holder $15,000 for the option to buy the deed for an extra $115,000 within two years.